 Details: Dir.
 William Dear.
 Perf.
 John Lithgow, Melinda Dillon, Kevin Peter Hall, David Suchet.
 Universal, 1987.

-Synopsis: Comedy about a white family who discovers Bigfoot (Kevin Peter Hall) and takes him home.
+Synopsis: Comedy about a family who discovers Bigfoot (Kevin Peter Hall) and takes him home.
 In a short scene, John Lithgow goes to the public library and asks for information on Bigfoot.
-The white female librarian directs him to the section on fantasy, myths and legends.
+The librarian directs him to the section on fantasy, myths and legends.

 Role Call: Peggy Platt as Librarian; Uncredited female—both Information Providers (female)